 2.1 What treatment or screening options were in place to address alcohol harms? (select all that apply)

 Fibro scanning

 Alcohol related cognitive screening (e.g. for ARBD) \bowtie

-Community alcohol detox
+Community alcohol detox \boxtimes

 Inpatient alcohol detox

 Alcohol hospital liaison \boxtimes

-Access to alcohol medication (Antabuse, Acamprase etc.) \boxtimes
+Access to alcohol medication (Antabuse, Acamprase etc.)

 Arrangements for the delivery of alcohol brief interventions

 in all priority settings

 Arrangements of the delivery of ABIs in non-priority settings

 Psychosocial counselling

 Other ☐ Please provide details...

-2.2 Please indicate which of the following ap members (select all that apply). proaches services used to involve lived experience / family For people with lived experience: Board Representation at ADP Other Advisory group and sub group, this ensures and Network was involved in National Care Service experience joined 3 sessions on the focus group member chairs the Recovery development groupleted training on MAT Standards Implementation of Standards will be used as part of Quality Impresentation of the second service of t Your Voice facilitates the Your Voice Network - HSCP that local people's voices are heard.
-Lived Experience ce review with 15 participants, volunteers with lived roup pathway to residential rehabilitation.
-Lived experience roup, LEN attended sessions with the Mist team and mentation they will work with service users and families, the ovement, LEN involved in focus group for the redesign of the meet every 6-8 weeks and have actively contributed their For family members: • members? (max 300 words) ADRS service user's feedback in relation to susing questionnaires and delivery.
+2.2 Please indicate which of the following a members (select all that apply). approaches services used to involve lived experience / family For people with lived experience: Network was involved in National Care Ser experience joined 3 sessions on the focus member chairs the Recovery development completed training on MAT Standards Implededback will be used as part of Quality Implementation.
+Your Voice facilitates the Your Voice Network - HSCP is that local people's voices are heard.
+Lived Experience vice review with 15 participants, volunteers with lived group pathway to residential rehabilitation.
+Lived experience group, LEN attended sessions with the Mist team and ementation they will work with service users and families, the provement, LEN involved in focus group for the redesign of the rk meet every 6-8 weeks and have actively contributed their ange.
+Please provide details For family members: Feedback/ complaints process Questionnaires/ surveys Focus groups / panels Lived experience group/ forum Board Representation within services Board Representation at ADP Other □ □ □ Please provide details members? (max 300 words) ADRS service user's feedback in relation to using questionnaires and delivery.
 Feedback Family feedback has been sought in various and direct complaints.
-Feedback has been suppropriate stakeholders, e.g. presentation a least one formal complaint that has been substaff appropriately, and embracing family including feedback parties.
-Your Voice facilitates the Your Voice Network service delivery were gathered throughout the pandemic from service users was positive at that time. formats, including via questionnaire/survey, focus groups hared directly to the ADP Coordinator, and then shared with at Whole Family Subgroup/MISTQ feedback.
-I am aware of at smitted about the ADRS, and that was handled by HSCP dusive practice.
-A formal response was provided to the k - HSCP Advisory group and sub group, this ensures that ence feedback is shared with Your Voice Chief Executive and ADP.
-2.4 Please can you set out the areas of deliv people with lived experience? ery where you had effective arrangements in place to involve Planning, I.E. prioritisation and funding decis Implementation, I.E. commissioning process
+Feedback has been appropriate stakeholders, e.g. presentation least one formal complaint that has been staff appropriately, and embracing family in affected parties.
+Your Voice facilitates the Your Voice Network. ved from people with lived experience, including that of family of service delivery were gathered throughout the pandemic ck from service users was positive at that time.
+It is formats, including via questionnaire/survey, focus groups shared directly to the ADP Coordinator, and then shared with at Whole Family Subgroup/MISTQ feedback.
+I am aware of at submitted about the ADRS, and that was handled by HSCP inclusive practice.
+A formal response was provided to the look - HSCP Advisory group and sub group, this ensures that be rience feedback is shared with Your Voice Chief Executive and ADP. ivery where you had effective arrangements in place to involve people with lived experience?
+Planning, I.E. prioritisation and funding dec Implementation, I.E. commissioning proces